Stability Funding

 It is important that our budget model effectively supports schools of all sizes.
 The funding model was designed to provide schools with year-over-year stability funds, with safety net checks and stabilization dollars that will protect school budgets from the impact of fluctuating enrollment and ensure that schools can afford a baseline level of general education services with their student-based funds.

-If a school receives any of the Stability Funding Allocations, they will be displayed individually on the Initial Allocation worksheet.
+If a school receives any stability funding allocations, they will be displayed individually on the Initial Allocation worksheet.

 Stability Funding in the DCPS School Funding Model